You’re here because you’re addicted to sticky rice, sweet tropical mango, and everything that comes along with it!

 So how do you like your mango and sticky rice?
 Rolled sushi style?
 Or shoved back into the fruit so the mango becomes a natural bowl?
 Maybe you’re like us and will always love the classic version.

 Whichever one suits you, we hope you’ve learned more about what it takes to put this deliciousness together, and that the best version is one you can enjoy with friends.

 Alright sweet tooth friends either get cooking, or get over here to help us eat them all!

 One of our favorite recipes, is the super savory and crispy Vietnamese Banh Xeo.
-A popular street food snack in Hanoi or Ho Chi Minh, the yellow tinted crepe has gained popularity throughout many Southeast Asia because it can be a cost effective way to feed a big family.
+A popular street food snack in Hanoi or Ho Chi Minh, the yellow tinted crepe has gained popularity throughout many Southeast Asian countries because it can be a cost effective way to feed a big family.
 This makes it a great recipe for use to teach, as we reach out to families in need in Bangkok.

 “I grew up in Vietnam, but we lived in a remote village in the countryside.
 I never had a chance to have banh xeo until learning to cook with Christy.
 I can’t wait to try making it for my family.” – Alina, CK Trainee

 Just like Alina, there are lots of people who may not have had the joy of enjoying these deliciously crispy crepes.
 They are more fragile and more deeply savory when compared to western crepes.
 To master the perfect crunch, you need to steam a thin layer of batter until golden brown and it naturally releases from your pan.